Get Help Now

 Reach out for confidential advocacy and support to learn about the different options that are available.

-Advocates are individuals provided by the University who work with victim-survivors, or students accused, of interpersonal violence or sexual misconduct.
+Advocates are individuals provided by the University who work with complainants or respondents of interpersonal violence or sexual misconduct.

-• Advocates for victim-survivors can accompany students to Student Health Center, Baptist Memorial Hospital, make a formal complaint under the University’s Title IX Policy or Interpersonal Violence and Sexual Misconduct Policy, report to law enforcement, and talk through all the options to empower individuals to make informed decisions moving forward.
+- Advocates for complainants can accompany students to Student Health Center, Baptist Memorial Hospital, make a formal complaint under the University’s Title IX Policy or Interpersonal Violence and Sexual Misconduct Policy, report to law enforcement, and talk through all the options to empower individuals to make informed decisions moving forward.

-For victim-survivors, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment (complainants), please call (662) 816-5377 to speak to an advocate.
+For complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment (complainants), please call (662) 816-5377 to speak to an advocate.

 For individuals who have been reported to be the perpetrator of conduct that could constitute sexual harassment (respondents), please call (662) 915-7248 to speak to an advocate.